-&lt;sup>9 "Pre-provision profit" means net interest income, dividends from equity instruments, net commissions, net trading income, other net operating income and equity accounted earnings minus operating costs.
+[&]quot;Pre-provision profit" means net interest income, dividends from equity instruments, net commissions, net trading income, other net operating income and equity accounted earnings minus operating costs.

-The Balance sheet breakdown as at 31 December 2011, is on the assets side: loans and advances to customers in the amount of EUR 68.0 billion, securities in the amount of EUR 12.1 billion and other assets net in the amount of EUR 3.2 billion; and on the liabilities side: deposits in the amount of EUR 47.5 billion, money market net in the amount of EUR 12.9 billion, debt issued by the Bank in the amount of EUR 18.5 billion and shareholders' equity in the amount of EUR 4.4 billion.
+operations) in the amount of EUR 18.2 billion and other assets net in the amount of EUR 4.9 billion; and on the liabilities side: deposits in the amount of EUR 63.3 billion (of which EUR 63.0 at the amortised cost), money market net (the difference between resources from credit institutions and cash and deposits at central banks, loans to credit institutions and loan agreements) in the amount of EUR 1.9 billion, debt issued by the Bank in the amount of EUR 4.6 billion and shareholders' equity in the amount of EUR 7.4 billion.
+The balance sheet breakdown as at 31 December 2011, is on the assets side: loans and advances to customers in the amount of EUR 68.0 billion, securities in the amount of EUR 12.1 billion and other assets net in the amount of EUR 3.2 billion; and on the liabilities side: deposits in the amount of EUR 47.5 billion, money market net in the amount of EUR 12.9 billion, debt issued by the Bank in the amount of EUR 18.5 billion and shareholders' equity in the amount of EUR 4.4 billion.

-The breakdown by instrument of the outstanding amounts of the debt issued by the Bank as at 31 December 2019 (EUR 6.4 billion) is as follows (which are recorded in the captions "Financial liabilities at amortised cost - non subordinated debt securities issued", "Financial liabilities at amortised cost - subordinated debt" and "Financial liabilities at fair value through profit or loss"): MTN (EUR 0.9 billion), Bonds and Certificates (EUR 1.1 billion), Covered Bonds (EUR 1.0 billion), Securitisations (EUR 0.2 billion), Subordinated debt (EUR 1.5 billion) and Loan agreements (EUR 1.8 billion).
-As at 31 December 2011, the breakdown by instrument of the outstanding amounts of the debt issued by the Bank (EUR 18.5 billion) was as follows: MTN (EUR 7.6 billion), Bonds and Certificates (EUR 4.1 billion), Covered Bonds (EUR 1.2 billion), Subordinated debt (EUR 1.2 billion), Subordinated debt (EUR 1.1 billion).
+The breakdown by instrument of the outstanding amounts of the debt issued by the Bank as at 31 December 2020 (EUR 4.6 billion) is as follows (which are recorded in the captions "Financial liabilities at amortised cost - non subordinated debt securities issued", "Financial liabilities at amortised cost - subordinated debt" and "Financial liabilities at fair value through profit or loss"): MTN (EUR 0.8 billion), bonds and certificates (EUR 0.8 billion), covered bonds (EUR 1.0 billion), securitisations (EUR 0.2 billion), subordinated debt (EUR 1.4 billion) and loan agreements (EUR 0.5 billion).
+As at 31 December 2011, the breakdown by instrument of the outstanding amounts of the debt issued by the Bank (EUR 18.5 billion) was as follows: MTN (EUR 7.6 billion), bonds and certificates (EUR 4.1 billion), covered bonds (EUR 3.3 billion), securitisations (EUR 1.2 billion), subordinated debt (EUR 1.1 billion) and loan agreements (EUR 1.2 billion).

-The amount of the debt outstanding repaid from 2011-2016 was on average EUR 2.3 billion per year, the same amount as in 2017 (EUR 2.3 billion of debt repaid), EUR 0.8 billion of debt repaid in 2018 and EUR 0.4 billion of debt repaid in 2019.
-The amount of debt to be repaid in in the years after 2019 amounts to EUR 6.4 billion.
+The amount of the debt outstanding repaid from 2011-2016 was on average EUR 2.3 billion per year, the same amount as in 2017 (EUR 2.3 billion of debt repaid), EUR 0.8 billion of debt repaid in 2018, EUR 0.4 billion of debt repaid in 2019, and EUR 0.5 billion of debt repaid in 2020.
+The amount of debt to be repaid in the years after 2020 amounts to EUR 4.6 billion.
 Future debt repayments (medium-long term) are significantly lower than in the past.